 Conclusion | Increasing VPN Connection Speeds

-Latency and throughput are 2 components of VPN connection speeds.
+Latency and throughput are two crucial components of VPN connection speeds.
 Addressing issues related to these components can substantially increase your VPN connection speed.

 Do you have any other tips for increasing your VPN connection speeds?
 Let us know in the comment section below.